Ruthenic/rodder/README.md

 # rodder
-Yet Another Fish package manager
+A distro-independent package manager with custom repos, similar to Homebrew

-# What is rodder?
+#FAQ

-Rodder is a package manager meant for users of the fish shell to install simple commands and functions.
+##Why "rodder"?

-# How to install it?
+Because a fishing rod grabs fish, similar to how a package manager grabs packages.